JacobEEEGuy005/EOL-Host-Application/README.md

 - **DBC File Management**: Load and manage DBC (Database CAN) files for signal decoding
 - **Test Configuration**: Create and manage test profiles with visual configuration interface
 - **Test Execution**: Execute test sequences with real-time monitoring and progress tracking
+- **Dynamic Real-Time Monitoring**: Test-specific signal display that automatically adapts to show relevant signals for each test type
 - **Oscilloscope Integration**: Support for USBTMC oscilloscopes (Siglent SDS1104X-U and compatible)
 - **Live Data Visualization**: Real-time CAN frame monitoring and signal visualization
 - **Test Results**: Comprehensive test reports with pass/fail status and detailed information